-The named persons for leading provision are Mrs L Gilpin and Mrs A Viall.
-The SEN Governor is Becky Millward.
+The named SENCos for leading provision are Mrs L Hawkins and Mrs F Drake.
+The SEND Governor is Dillena Basra- Phillips.

 Aims and objectives

 - To provide all children with quality learning experiences - To guide and support parents/carers of children with Special Educational Needs SEND ensuring that they are fully involved in all aspects of their support and provision - To identify and monitor children at risk of underachievement and make any necessary adjustments - To identify the specific needs of children with SEND and to try and meet those needs through adaptations to the curriculum and planned personalised provision. - To regard the views, wishes and feelings of children and parents/carers and fully involve them in every stage of the educational journey - To provide necessary support and information to parents/carers and pupils, helping them to make informed decisions